What is the salary for a urologist?

 LocumTenens.com conducted its Annual Salary and Employment Survey in May of 2021.
 Survey respondents represent urologists who practice on a locum tenens basis as well as those with permanent salaries.
 Compensation results consist of only full-time, permanent employees and consider only annual salary and bonuses.

-Average urologist salary in 2020
+Average urologist salary

 How does this year's salary for urologists compare to other years?